We use minimal analytics to improve the site. Is that okay?

 All Available Fujifilm Lenses

-The Fujinon 60mm f2.4 is sort of underdog lens.
-It’s not talked about much and it seems both the Fujifilm 56mm f1.2 and the 50mm f2 steal all the thunder.
+The Fujinon 60mm f2.4 is sort of an underdog lens.
+It’s not talked about much, and it seems both the Fujifilm 56mm f1.2 and the 50mm f2 steal all the thunder.
 That’s not to say the 60mm f2.4 is inferior to either of those lenses.
-Sure it’s not as fast as the 56mm f1.2 or the 50mm f2, but it’s a lot more versatile than either of these lenses and I’ve found it to be one of my most used lenses.
+Sure, it’s not as fast as the 56mm f1.2 or the 50mm f2, but it’s a lot more versatile than either of these lenses, and I’ve found it to be one of my most used lenses.

 I find the lens great for all the product shots on this blog and love it for travel because of the great reach and macro capabilities.